Swyampatel/react-calculator-with-keyboard-support/README.md

 2. Solve real-world problems using best practices in state management and event handling.
 3. Design responsive and visually appealing UIs that function seamlessly across devices.

-It highlights my technical expertise, attention to detail, and passion for creating interactive web applications that deliver a great user experience.
+It highlights my technical expertise, attention to detail and passion for creating interactive web applications that deliver a great user experience.

 ---